dperezrada/keywords2vec/nlp/keywords2vec/README.md

 To generate a word2vec model, but using keywords instead of one word.

 ### Motivation
-From the Epistemonikos database (epistemonikos.org), a database of scientific articles in health.

-The language used in medicine is super complex.
+The idea started in the Epistemonikos database (epistemonikos.org), a database of scientific articles in health.
+Because normally in health/medicine the language used is complex.
 You can easily find keywords like:

  * asthma
  * heart failure
  * medial compartment knee osteoarthritis
  * preserved left ventricular systolic function
  * non-selective non-steroidal anti-inflammatory drugs

-We tried some approaches before like ngrams, ngrams + tf-idf, identify entities, within others.
+We tried some approaches to find those keywords, like ngrams, ngrams + tf-idf, identify entities, within others.
 But we didn't got really good results.

 ### Our approach